Tuition and Fee Payment

 The refund amount for students withdrawing from the institution shall be based on a pro rata percentage determined by dividing the number of calendar days in the semester that the student completed by the total calendar days in the semester.
 The total calendar days in a semester includes weekends, but excludes scheduled breaks of five or more days and days that a student was on an approved leave of absence.
 The unearned portion shall be refunded up to the point in time that the amount earned equals 60%.

-Students should refer to the Schedule of Credit Courses for specific dates of each refund period.
+Students should refer to the Registrar Dates and Deadlines webpage for specific dates of each refund period.

 Students who do not formally withdraw, those suspended for disciplinary reasons, and those who leave the university when disciplinary action is pending are not eligible for a refund on any portion of any fee.